metno/lard/migrations/README.md

 > All of the `migrate` commands accept a `--help` flag explaining all the options of the given command.
 > In particular it's possible to filter specific stations, parameters, etc. and/or to dump data only in a specific interval.

-1. Dump data from KDVH
+1. Dump from KDVH

    ```terminal
    tmux
    ./migrate kdvh dump -p /mnt/dumps/kdvh
    ```

+   The command above dumps all data from KDVH in the `/mnt/dumps/kdvh` directory.
+   If needed you can dump a specific timerange by providing the `--from` and `--to` flags.

 1. Dump from histkvalobs